open-contracting/deploy/docs/use/kingfisher-process.rst

    .. note::

       Kingfisher Process can also keep the collection open for more files to be added later.
-To read its documentation, run:
+For documentation, run:

       .. code-block:: bash